pradeepsinngh/Neural-Machine-Translation/README.md

 In this step, we will train our final model and will run it over English text to get it's French Translation.

-## Dataset

-I have used a dataset (contains small vocabulary) that is creadted by Udaticy.
-You can find that in this Github repo.
-Here is the link to most common dataset used for machine translation projects -- [WMT](http://www.statmt.org/).
-Since it's quite big this will take a long time to train a neural network.
-In future I'll try to use it to train my models.

 ## Results

 | Model    | Accuracy|